K-OL - Optical Strain Gauge Based on Fiber Bragg Gratings

-The optical strain gage K-OL is made from fibers of glass with a very small core diameter of no more than 5 micrometers.
+The optical strain gauge K-OL is made from fibers of glass with a very small core diameter of no more than 5 micrometers.
 In comparison, the diameter of human hair ranges from 60 to 80 micrometers.
 The fiber core is surrounded by a cladding layer from purest glass with a diameter of 125 micrometers.

 The optical effect that is used for strain measurement is because of the distance of the reflection points and therefore the wavelength of the reflected light being changed by the induced strain.